Backbase/backbase-openapi-tools/README.md

 # Release Notes
 BOAT is still under development and subject to change.
+## 0.17.5
+* Boat engine
+  * Fix: Processing of a single string type example on media-type.
 ## 0.17.4
 * Boat Angular generator
   * New format for Angular mocks, which are now export an array with responses.